Theragatha - The Verses of the Senior Monks

 She broke off arm-bones, first one then another;

-She broke off a skull like a curd-bowl, and then —
+She broke off a skull like a curd-bowl, and then

 152When an ignorant person builds up attachments,

-That idiot returns to suffering, again and again.
+that idiot returns to suffering again and again.

 So let one who understands not build up attachments:

-May I never again lie with a broken skull!
+may I never again lie with a broken skull!

-Tissa
+Tissa (3rd)

-153When your head is shaven, and you’re wrapped in the outer robe,
+153A shaven one wrapped in the outer robe,

-You’ll have many enemies
+gets many enemies

-When you receive food and drink,
+when they receive food and drink,

 154Knowing this danger,

-This great fear in honours,
+this great fear in honours,

-Kimila
+Kimila (2nd)

-Having given up much wealth,
+having given up great wealth,

 156Energetic, resolute,

-Having given up mundane satisfaction,
+having given up mundane delights,

 Nanda